St James Park (< 1 mile)

 King Georges Playing Fields

 Features a unique garden for the blind with many flowering and non-flowering plants which appeal to senses other than sight.
-They also offer crazy golf, a skatepark, children's adventure play area and paddling pools.
+They also offer crazy golf, a skatepark, children's adventure play area and paddling pools, so there's plenty for everybody!

 Polesden Lacey (20 miles)